decentraland/lods-generator/consumer-server/bin/README.md

 1. Ensure NodeJS version 18+ and YARN package manager are installed.
 2. Navigate to the `consumer-server` directory.
 3. Install the project's dependencies by executing `yarn install`.
-4. Build the scripts with `yarn build:admin`.
-5. Run the script `yarn admin:license`
+4. Run the script `yarn admin:license`